programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 </div>

-Let's also add a title and label our axes.
+Next we add a title and label our axes.
 ```python
 p.title.text = 'Attacking Aircraft and Munitions Dropped'
 p.xaxis.axis_label = 'Tons of Munitions Dropped'
 p.yaxis.axis_label = 'Number of Attacking Aircraft'
 ```

 We can also at this stage learn a bit more about the strong interactive, customizable nature of Bokeh plots.
-In our first Bokeh plot we saw the default Bokeh toolbar, but Bokeh allows you to customize your plot by adding new interactive tools to it.
+In our first Bokeh plot we saw the default Bokeh toolbar, but Bokeh allows us to customize our plot by adding new interactive tools to it.

 ```python
 hover = HoverTool()